 Powerhouse was established in 2006 to commercialise scientific innovation developed at the universities of Lincoln and Canterbury along with the region’s other leading research-intensive institutions.

 By 2010, Powerhouse had 3 investments.
-Since then, Powerhouse has expanded to become a nation-wide organisation with a current portfolio of 19 companies.
+Since then, Powerhouse has expanded to become a nation-wide organisation with a current portfolio of over 20 companies.

 The approach used by Powerhouse is based on similar successful models in Europe.
 In addition to investing directly in its own portfolio of companies, Powerhouse manages the co-investment of funds from external investors.
 Its principal Co-investors are NZVIF Investments Limited (a subsidiary of New Zealand Venture Investment Fund) and CRIS Limited (a subsidiary of Canterbury Development Corporation).